SATO's Disclosure policy

 Company announcements published by SATO

 Company announcements published by SATO are divided into two categories: stock exchange releases and press releases.
-All announcements concerning SATO are disclosed simultaneously via the publication system used by the company to key media and Euronext Dublin as well as on the SATO website at www.sato.fi.
-Information is published in Finnish and in English.
+All stock exchange releases concerning SATO are disclosed simultaneously via the publication system used by the company to key media and Euronext Dublin as well as on the SATO website at www.sato.fi.
+Stock exchange releases required by regulation and the rules of the Irish Stock Exchange are published in both Finnish and English.
+Press releases may be published in languages considered relevant for the matter being disclosed.

 Stock exchange releases